Herbert Hall English Sparkling Brut Rosé 2016

 Nick Hall returned to Kent in 2003 with the bold idea of making English Sparkling Wine.
 By 2007, Nick had trained at Plumpton College and planted Chardonnay, Pinot Noir and Pinot Meunier.

 While British vineyards are now flourishing and expanding, establishing such a venture remains a risky business.
-There’s the need to survive a lack of cash flow for the first five years while you wait for your sparkling wines to be saleable.
+First, there’s the need to survive a lack of cash flow for the first five years while you wait for your sparkling wines to be saleable.
 And Herbert Hall is organic, a much more difficult proposition in Britains wet and erratic climate.
 However, Herbert Hall’s first crop was in 2009, and the first vintage release came in 2012.
 Since then, it’s been gaining accolades galore.

 Herbert Hall Brut Rosé, English Quality Sparkling Wine, Kent, UK.
 2016 12%